Parker Kligerman: Kyle Busch Motorsports (2013)

+Swan Racing (2013-14)

 In November 2013, Kligerman made his Sprint Cup debut at Texas Motor Speedway in the AAA Texas 500, driving for Swan Racing.
 He finished eighteenth in the event, Swan's best result in 2013.
 Two weekends later, at the Ford 400, Kligerman impressed again by finishing 25th, on the lead lap.

 For 2014, Swan Racing announced Kligerman's hiring for the full 2014 season, as part of an expansion to two full-time teams, alongside Cole Whitt.
 During a practice session for the 2014 Daytona 500, Kligerman was involved in an accident that saw his car overturned into the catch fencing, but was uninjured.

 Due to sponsorship woes and on track struggles including many DNFs and wrecked race cars in the first eight races, Swan was forced to sell off both of its teams prior to Richmond, with the No. 30 points being bought by Xxxtreme Motorsport, who already had a driver in J. J. Yeley.
 Thus, Kligerman was without a ride.
 However, Swan continued to keep Kligerman under contract for the remainder of the year in the event they would resume operations.
 On May 14, Stewart–Haas Racing announced that Kligerman would serve as a practice and stand-by driver for Kurt Busch in the No. 41 at the Sprint All-Star Race and Coca-Cola 600 when Busch was attempting the 600-Indianapolis 500 "Double Duty".
 Kligerman began working with NBC Sports Network (NBCSN) as an analyst later in the 2014 season.
 In September, he announced that he would test an Indy Lights car for Schmidt Peterson Motorsports.

+Various Teams (2015-2016)

 In 2015, Kligerman continued his work with NBCSN, including commentary on tape-delayed broadcasts of the K&N Pro Series.
 At Darlington in September, he returned to competition, driving the No. 97 Chevrolet for Obaika Racing in the Xfinity Series.